 For more information see our Fashion & Beauty Make-Up & Hair Artistry course.

 The teaching day will commence at 10 am with a demonstration by the tutors.
-The work is projected onto a large HD screen so all students have a clear close up view of the action.
-The students will then repeat the exercise under supervision and the finished results will be viewed on HD screen under studio lighting conditions.
+The work is projected onto a large HD screen so all students have a clear close-up view of the action.
+The students will then repeat the exercise under the supervision and the finished results will be viewed on an HD screen under studio lighting conditions.
 The tutors will give constructive feedback on every session.
 This enables the students to improve on a daily basis.

 A professional make-up and hair kit is included within the price of the course, for students to keep once they have graduated.
-This is worth over £1500 and includes products and tools from MAC, Bobbi Brown, Bluebird and Kryolan.
+This is worth over £2,000 and includes products and tools from MAC, Bobbi Brown, Bluebird, Airbase and Kryolan.
 We have a large selection of wigs, facial hair and SFX materials that will be made available to you for use in our studios.

 Starting your professional career as a qualified make-up & hair artist